momentohq/standards-and-practices/docs/client-specifications/error-handling.md

 All code in this example repo is TypeScript pseudocode.
 Implementations should use the appropriate idioms for the programming language at hand.

+**Note: as of Nov 11, 2022, the [.NET SDK](https://github.com/momentohq/client-sdk-dotnet) is the one that has had the most work done to bring it into compliance with our specs, so it should be treated as the reference implementation.**

 # Tenets

 The overarching goals of the specification are: